Cyberbolt/CyberDB/README_EN.md

 dict2.put(0, 'dict2')
 ```

-to get the corresponding value
+To get the corresponding value

 ```python